DockBoss/DockBoss/README.md

 - Youtube

 What I am working on
--calculator app most likely a web calculator
+- calculator app most likely a web calculator
--crypto currency data tracker
+- crypto currency data tracker
--crypto trading bot
+- crypto trading bot

 My Goals
 - Create my own projects that are a learning expierence but also a usefull tool